Today I want to talk about my experience selling my handmade greeting cards on Amazon.

 Selling Greeting Cards on Amazon Vs. Etsy

 I had been putting off listing my greeting cards on Amazon because I didn’t want to get confused with inventory, but with Etsy being so slow I knew I had to try it.
 After I started listing them I already had sales a few days later.
-And I still am getting Amazon greeting card sales and Etsy is still silent.

 Check out my Amazon listings here!